 A Supervisory Board who supervises the policies of the administration, and the general course of events of the DCS.

 A board who is responsible for the general management of the DCS.
-The interim board members are: drs.
-Koos Boering RA and Sigrid Attema-van den Broek.
+The board members are: Fred Falkenburg and Johan van de Gronden.

 The Supervisory Board consists of the following members: